sindrebroch/ha-flexit/README.md

 # Flexit

-Custom integration for controlling your Flexit ventilation unit.
+Custom integration for HomeAssistant for controlling Flexit ventilation unit.

 Tested with Flexit Nordic S3.
 Unofficial API, use at own risk.